Codes of Practice

 Durham Student's Union: A Code of Practice

-Freedom of Expression in Relation to Meetings or Other Activities on University Premises: A Code of Practice
+Freedom of Expression in Relation to Meetings or Other Activities: A Code of Practice

-This code of practice has been developed to assist staff and students who are involved in the organisation of activities that have the potential to compromise the University’s commitment to freedom of expression within the law and/or the health and wellbeing of staff, students and visitors to the University.
-It is intended to provide practical advice and guidance to be followed to ensure that activities on University premises that fall within the remit of this code of practice can be given due consideration to ensure that they do not contravene the University’s commitment in respect of freedom of expression and/or its obligations to ensure the health and safety of its community.
+This Code of Practice has been developed to assist staff and students who are involved in the organisation of activities that have the potential to compromise the University’s commitment to freedom of expression within the law and/or the health and safety of staff, students and visitors to the University.
+It sets out the University’s expectations and the processes to be followed to ensure that activities which are affiliated to, funded or branded as associated with Durham University that fall within the remit of this code of practice can be given due consideration to ensure that they do not contravene the University’s commitment in respect of freedom of expression and/or its obligations to ensure the health and safety of its community.
+The University’s duty to secure freedom of expression within the law extends to the Students’ Union premises and for this reason this Code of Practice applies to activities that take place there.
+This Code applies to activities affiliated to, funded or branded as associated with Durham University that take place both on and outside of University premises, including the land and precincts around the University.
+The University will seek to uphold its commitment to freedom of expression within the law, and will only impose conditions where legitimate concerns regarding the legality of the event and/or the safety of participants are justified.

 The Code of Practice

-(6) This Code of Practice applies to all staff and students and any person using the University’s premises to hold a meeting, to distribute written or on-line materials, or undertake any other activity which is covered by this Code.
+(1) This Code of Practice applies to all staff and students who wish to host an activity that is affiliated to, funded/partially funded by, or branded as Durham University, to distribute written or on-line materials, or undertake any other activity which is covered by this Code.

-(7) This Code of Practice is issued by, and with the authority of, the Council as governing body of the University with a view to taking reasonable steps to ensure that freedom of expression within the law is secured for members, students and employees of the University and for visiting speakers.
-It also aims to assist the University in discharging its positive duty under the Equality Act (2010) to promote good relations within the University.
+(2) This Code of Practice is issued by, and with the authority of, the Council as governing body of the University with a view to taking all reasonable steps to ensure that freedom of expression within the law is secured for members, students and employees of the University and for visiting speakers.
+It aims to assist the University in discharging its duty under the Equality Act (2010), and in general to promote good relations within the University.
+It also enables the University to respond to the Prevent Duty detailed within Section 26(I) of the Counter-Terrorism and Security Act 2015 which imposes on the University a legal duty to have due regard to the need to prevent people from being drawn into terrorism.

-(8) The Council authorises the Chief Operating Officer (Registrar) to act on its behalf to ensure as far as is reasonably practicable that all staff and students of the University, and all visiting speakers, comply with the provisions of this Code.
-The Chief Operating Officer (Registrar) may further delegate his/her authority in general or in particular instances to other members of staff of the University.
+(5) The Council authorises the Chief Operating Officer (hereafter referred to as the ‘’COO’’) to act on its behalf to ensure as far as is reasonably practicable that all staff and students of the University, and all visiting speakers, comply with the provisions of this Code.
+The COO may further delegate his/her authority in general or in particular instances to other members of staff of the University, and, in the absence of the COO, the University Secretary may act on his/her behalf.

-(9) Any activity, including but not limited to holding a meeting or a demonstration, or distributing leaflets or other written or on-line material, which is likely to engage the provisions of this Code must be notified to the Chief Operating Officer (Registrar).
+(7) Any activity, including but not limited to holding a meeting or a demonstration, or distributing leaflets or other written or on-line material, which is likely to engage the provisions of this Code must be notified in writing to the COO at least 14 days before the activity is due to take place.

-(10) In considering whether or not to permit an activity to go ahead on its premises, the University shall consider:
+(8) In considering whether or not to permit an activity to go ahead, the COO, on behalf of the University, shall consider and take advice on the following matters:

 (a) whether the views or ideas to be put forward (or the manner of their expression):